 It is worthwhile pondering the fact that he was seventy years old, and his thoughts, manners, and customs were deeply ingrained.
 It is a well-known saying that “when a man becomes old, two characteristics will be reinvigorated in him—greed and ambition.”
 Yes, he became greedy, but to spend all that he had in the path of the propagation of the Cause.
 He also grew young in his hopes and ambitions, but these ambitions were to spread the Word of God.

-The Persian consul advised many people to associate with me and even to pretend that they were believers. Ḥusayn Hakkak and Mírzá Ṣafá were among them.
+The Persian consul advised many people to associate with me and even to pretend that they were believers. Ḥusayn Ḥakkák and Mírzá Ṣafá were among them.
 They would come to my room, and to win my confidence they would speak very highly of the Faith.
 Mírzá Ṣafá claimed that he had seen the Báb in Búshihr where he had recognized in Him the signs of the exalted station destined for Him.
 Afterwards I learned that these two had been the special agents of

 the consul sent to find out the names and addresses of all the believers in Egypt.